KarMarsten/VolumeCrisis/README.md

 ### 📱 Smart Features
 - **Background Execution** - App runs continuously in the background when device sound is on
 - **System Volume Monitoring** - Automatically detects when device volume changes
+- **System Volume Enforcement** - Automatically reduces system volume if it exceeds the safety ceiling
 - **Volume Reminders** - Hourly notifications to check your volume levels
 - **Volume Guide Cards** - Recommended volume levels for different content types:
   - YouTube (60%) - Video content